 I. Faith in Jesus Christ.
 Our faith should be in Jesus and His perfect work on the cross, not in physical objects (Rom.
 9:33).
-A solid faith in the name and blood of Jesus Christ dispels fear of the unknown, fear of witches or of demons (Prov.
+A solid faith in the name and blood of Jesus Christ dispels fear of the unknown; fear of witches and demons (Prov.
 18:10).
 It is faith in Christ that sustains a Christian in the time of trouble, not a chill in his spine or signs in the moon.

 II.
 Faith in God’s Word.
-Our faith should not be in our spiritual experiences or a human personality.
-You can’t be immune to deception if you exalt visions or dreams above Scripture.
+Our faith should not be based on our spiritual experiences or a human personality.
+You can’t be immune to deception if you exalt visions and dreams above Scripture.
 We have to stop venerating human personalities.
 God can use an ordinary church worker to minister to you just as much as a world famous prophet.
 “He sent out His Word and healed them and delivered them from destruction” (Ps.
 107:20).
-He didn’t send out a personality.
+God didn’t send out a personality.